-To provide intuitive and compelling evidence, Fig.~\ref{combined_plot} visualizes the predicted trajectories of representative methods against the ground truth.
-As shown in Fig.~\ref{combined_plot}, RoNIN ResNet (pure CNN) exhibits increasing deviation from the ground-truth trajectory as the travel distance grows.
-While Transformer-based iMOT handle long-range motion scenarios to some extent, it still suffers from significant drift after multiple turns.
-In contrast, IONext generates trajectories that closely follow the ground truth, attributed to the synergistic integration of multi-scale feature extraction and temporal dynamics modeling modules.
-This results in significantly improved trajectory reconstruction quality over all other methods.
+\textbf{Trajectory Reconstruction Visualization.} Fig.~\ref{combined_plot} compares predicted trajectories of representative methods with the ground truth.
+R-ResNet (pure CNN) shows increasing deviation from the ground-truth trajectory as trajectory length grows.
+Although the Transformer--based iMOT mitigates some long-range errors, it still suffers from significant drift after multiple turns.
+In contrast, IONext produces trajectories that closely follow the ground truth, owing to its adaptive multi-scale modeling of motion.
+Consequently, IONext yields substantially improved trajectory reconstruction relative to the other methods.